Wiserohin/github-slideshow/_posts/0000-01-02-Wiserohin.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to another slide!"
 ---
 kekw jerome
 use the left arrow to go back